wp-plugins/bilingual-linker/readme.txt

 == Changelog ==

+= 1.1 =
+* Added code to display Bilingual Linker on all post types, not only on posts and pages

 = 1.0 =
 * Initial functionality
 * Ability to add custom link for translated text in post and page editors